pranali1911/GNCIPL_Project/README.md

 Dataset: survey.csv

 Description:
-Conducted EDA and visualization to understand mental health patterns among IT employees and factors affecting mental well-being.
+Performed exploratory data analysis on a mental health survey of IT professionals by cleaning data, visualizing trends, and identifying key factors influencing treatment-seeking behavior using Python.

 ## 📌 Week 3 – Mall Customer Segmentation